 “I was lucky to find Dad’s Rock.
 It started out as a structured bit of our routine.
 We had to stick to a schedule after we separated to keep things as normal as possible for Lucas.
 Dad’s Rock became part of our time together.”

 “When I talked to other Dad’s it was such a relief.
 I learned that it was okay to want to do all I could to nurture my son.
 Knowing that was so helpful.”

 Three-year-old Lucas loves going to Dads Rock.
 Ramez says it’s a place he feels completely comfortable.

-“I had tried going to tumble tots and swimming but found it was mostly mums.
+“I had tried going to gymnastics and swimming but found it was mostly mums.
 That’s a very different experience.
 For example, when something went wrong and Lucas cried, mums would all rush to help me.
 It creates a different dynamic.”

 What started out as a way to spend a couple of hours doing activities with Lucas every week has turned out to be a lifeline.

 “When Lucas goes off to play independently or with other children, I get a coffee and chat with the other Dads.”